jasht1/Uni-Projects/Individual project/Assesments/Dissertation/Sections/Diss - Main Body.baked.md

 %% How did i get ym values from the datasets %%

 Experimental data was received in the form of `.jpk-force` logs of head height position against vertical deflection force along with experimental metadata.
 The JPK data processing software was used to calculate the probe height based on spring constant and at this point the curves where exported in text form.
 In order to establish "trustworthy" values for YM the function included in the JPK data processing software was used with the deepest point of indentation to $1 \ \micro m$ past the contact point as upper and lower bounds.
 This was then replicated for the text exports in python using `nanite` an open source package that offers the same Hertz/Sneddon elasticity model truncated power series approximation for spherical indenters with a difference in fit optimisation methods; where JPK Data Processing uses least squared regression, Nanite utilises machine learning for fit quality estimation and optimisation.
-Despite not providing the "trustworthy" fits as a rated training dataset Nanite reproduced the "trustworthy" YM estimations with an average deviation of less than ±0.05%.
+Despite not providing the "trustworthy" JPK fits as a rated training dataset Nanite reproduced the YM estimations with an average deviation of less than ±0.05%.
 The Hertz parabolic indenter model was also tested and compared with the Hertz/Sneddon approximation.
 All force indentation curves where plotted alongside those implied by the fitting along with the residual fitting error to identify potential anomalies or systematic error.
 Attention was paid to identify any consistent trends in the residual as If the residual where to consistently deviate from generally flat noise at 0 this would imply a poorly matched elasticity model.

 %% How did I determine the appropriate cell YM given the experimental data %%